Mon December 23 2024

 4. You should apply for this visa within 30 days before you plan to depart your country.
 The Consulate or consular officer will ask for copies of the registration documents and financial statements from the company

-Obtaining a the Work Permit
+Obtaining the Work Permit

 Employee provided documents: